ScottPierce/kotlin-react-native/README.md

-### Pull Requests Welcome!!
+## Pull Requests Welcome!!

 ## Running the Project on Mac
 1. Install yarn.
+[Homebrew](https://brew.sh/) for mac is highly recommended.
 Skip this if you already have it installed
 2. Run `yarn install` to install all the javascript dependencies.
 3. Run `./gradlew -t :shared:assemble` - compiles the Kotlin javascript module located in `./shared`, and watches it for changes.
 Leave this terminal open.
 Remove the `-t` argument if you don't want gradle to watch for changes and auto-rebuild.
 4. Open a new terminal window and run `yarn haul start`.
 After a few seconds, it will prompt you asking which platform to bundle for.
 Select the `android` platform.
 Add the `--platform android` parameter to select the android platform automatically.